xgao35/website_redesign/content/05_erps/01_erps_in_gui.md

 ## 6. Adjusting parameters

 Parameter adjustments will be key to developing and testing hypotheses on the circuit origin of your own ERP data.
-HNN is designed so that many of parameters in the model can be adjusted from the GUI (see Tour of the GUI).
+HNN is designed so that many of parameters in the model can be adjusted from the GUI.
 Here, we’ll walk through examples of how to adjust several “External drives" parameters to investigate how they impact the evoked response.

 **6.1 Changing the synchrony of the evoked inputs**